cake-build/website/input/docs/integrations/editors/rider/run-configurations.md

         </p>
         <pre><code class="language-cmd hljs">dotnet tool install --global Cake.Tool</code></pre>
         <p>
             This is the default setup in Cake for Rider.
+Alternatively it is also possible to use a project local installation of the Cake .NET Tool.
         </p>
     </div>
     <div id="frosting" class="tab-pane fade">